Yoursuperherobasu/onlyforme/agentcore/docs/evaluation-datasets-feature.md

 The feature enables users to:

 - create and manage Langfuse datasets
-- add dataset items manually or from production traces
+- add dataset items manually or from production traces (with optional metadata)
 - run experiments against those datasets
 - optionally evaluate experiment outputs with exact match and/or LLM-as-a-judge criteria